Financial reporting 2

-To provide advanced coverage of current topics in financial accounting and financial reporting, by examining the objectives and contents of selected key international accounting and financial reporting standards.
-The focus will be on the selction and disclosure of accounting policies, accounting for joint ventures, the disposal of subsidiaries, statements of cash flows, foreign currency translation, and earnings per share.
-In each case current international accounting standards will be critically examined in the context of the range of accounting methods available.
-The course will conclude by examining the limitations of current financial reporting and the problem of creative accounting.
+To provide advanced coverage of current topics in financial accounting and financial reporting, by examining the objectives and contents of selected essential international accounting and financial reporting standards.
+The focus will be on the selection and disclosure of accounting policies, accounting for joint ventures, the disposal of subsidiaries, statements of cash flows, foreign currency translation, and earnings per share.
+In each case, current international accounting standards will be critically examined in the context of the range of accounting methods available.
+The course will conclude by reviewing the limitations of current financial reporting and the problem of creative accounting.

 B- to B+ Techniques used in accounting and financial statement preparation are well understood and fully shown but with minor errors made in the detail of the computation.
 Final accounts and financial statements are substantially correct and presented appropriately for publication, but may contain a few errors.
 Conceptual awareness is shown at a high level with evidence of reading and the development of ideas outside lecture material, but still with some misunderstanding not of a fundamental nature.

 A- to A* Accounting and financial statement preparation shows full competence at the technical level, with correct or substantially correct accounts, disclosures and financial statements, drafted suitably for publication.
 There is demonstration of reading and thorough understanding at the conceptual level, with very few examples of misunderstanding.
 The work is of the standard expected of a competent trainee accountant.